Schedule a Consultation

 • Work with a probate litigation attorney who understands the process.

-Your lawyer will help you understand the legal time limit contesting estate issues and build a strong case before the deadline to file will challenge passes.
+Your lawyer will help you understand the legal time limit for contesting estate issues and build a strong case before the filing deadline passes.

 What Happens If You Miss the Deadline?